kiyoshigawa/esp32c3-scaffold/README.md

 ## ESP32-c3 Scaffold

 This is a simple repo that uses the [esp-hal](https://github.com/esp-rs/esp-hal) and provides a minimal rust project setup for the ESP32-C3 RISC-V platform.
-Ideally you can clone this and immediately be able to upload blinky to your ESP32-C3 board.
+Ideally you can clone this and immediately be able to upload code to your ESP32-C3 board.

 The scaffold uses the [espflash](https://github.com/esp-rs/espflash) utility to upload the code to the board over USB.
 This can be installed easily using the `cargo install espflash` command.